Emotional Healing For Babies

-That is the basis, but what about the families with adopted children or even children who had entered this world nearly by accident or had mothers with very difficult backgrounds or problems?
+That is the basis, but what about the families with adopted children or even children who had entered this world nearly by accident or had mothers with challenging backgrounds or problems?

 After many years in my job, I heard talks by a very different kind of children’s psychologist Inger Thormann.
 She and another psychologist had an orphanage for children whose mothers were either dead, in prison or were drug addicts.
-It was called Skodsborg Orphanage.
-Unfortunately it’s not existing any more.
+It was called the Skodsborg Orphanage.
+Unfortunately, it does not exist any more.
 The children were observed and helped there while waiting for their future families.
 The concept was to give the children a home as beautiful as possible.
 The building was a former manor house close to the sea.

-They had many principles: the children should have so few contact persons as possible to help them to feel secure as many suffered from consequences of their mothers addictions to drugs or alcohol.
+They had many principles: the children should have so few contact persons as possible to help them to feel secure as many suffered from the consequences of their mothers’ addictions to drugs or alcohol.
 Somehow alcohol was the worst to deal with.
 But that belongs to another story.

-After having studied in France with the pediatrician and psychoanalyst F.Dolto and Eliacheff and seen that very young babies would thrive and develop after having had therapy, which had to do with the right words put in the situation.
+After having studied in France with the paediatrician and psychoanalyst F.Dolto and Eliacheff and seen those very young babies would thrive and develop after having had therapy, which had to do with the right words put in the situation.
 It sounded strange, but it showed up to help.
-We were given an example of a ten month old girl, who stopped developing when her mother stopped visiting her in Skodsborg.
+We were given an example of a ten-month-old girl, who stopped developing when her mother stopped visiting her in Skodsborg.

-Small essential sentences about the true situation were said and children who didn’t eat or sleep well could start to recover.
-Likewise symptoms like skin rashes and breathing problems would leave, when the right words were put in the situation.
+Small essential sentences about the actual situation were said and children who didn’t eat or sleep well could start to recover.
+Likewise, symptoms like skin rashes and breathing problems would leave, when the right words were put in the situation.

-I have been inspired by these stories to support families in my district, when they had difficulties with children who had been adopted or had been hospitalized for long.
+I have been inspired by these stories to support families in my district when they had difficulties with children who had been adopted or had been hospitalised for long.

 I remember a new-born girl, who was placed in a foster family.
-Her biological mother had been a drug addict all the way through pregnancy, but been under a care and control.
+Her biological mother had been a drug addict all the way through pregnancy but been under care and control.
 This little girl always seemed older than she was.
 She looked intensively and seriously at me and was very alert.
 It was like she knew that her background had been very stressing.
-I only hope that she today is having a normal secure life with her foster family.
+I only hope that she today has a normal secure life with her foster family.
 I am sure she could have benefitted from this kind of therapy from a professional.